maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 - `group` is used to collect multiple elements together.
 In a GUI application, this might be used with a disclosure widget to allow sections to be collapsed down to the group name, like "upper reflector".

 - `ignore` indicates whether the card should take part in the calculations.
-Setting this to `false` causes that card to be ignored during processing.
+Setting this to `true` causes that card to be ignored during processing.
 This is useful during the development or testing of a deck, as a card can be ignored in the calculations without having to physically remove it or mark it as a comment card.
 4nec2 has a similar feature that ignores all cards with tag values >=9700.

  - `comment` marks everything after that point (and the following separator) to be a comment.
 This allows key/value pairs and comments to be placed on the same card.